-Plane Breaks Apart In A Turkish Field, Killing 1 And Injuring Nearly 160
+Plane Breaks Apart In A Turkish Field, Killing 3 And Injuring Nearly 179

 An airplane careened off a runway at Istanbul's Sabiha Gokcen airport on Wednesday evening, dropping more than 100 feet to the ground where it broke into pieces.
-Turkish authorities say that at least one person was killed and nearly 160 others were injured.
+Turkish authorities say that at least three people were killed and 179 others were injured.

 The plane, from a Turkish low-cost carrier called Pegasus Airlines, was coming from the western city of Izmir and was attempting to land in Istanbul during bad weather.